 At 11 am we had a couple’s massage at the spa.
 They began by ringing a Buddhist prayer bowl near my head (it sounded like a gong).
 Then they laid the bowl on my back and rang it again.
 They did the same for Kathrin.
 Then the massage began.
 It was 45 minutes of pure heaven.
 Afterwards, we went to a relaxing area within the quiet solitude of the spa.
 We reclined in the rattan sofa and watched the colorful birds bath in the small pool.

 Eventually, we had to leave the seclusion of the spa for our next appointment, a cooking class.
 Actually, I would describe it as a cooking demonstration.
-The chef prepared a menu consisting of a papaya and carrot salad, a fish soup, and caramelized pineapple dessert with mango ice cream.
+The chef prepared a menu comprising a papaya and carrot salad, a fish soup, and caramelized pineapple dessert with mango ice cream.
 The chef would explain each course as he made it.
 Then we, and the 5 other couples in the class, would take a serving.
-We had an international group, couples from England, Italy, Liechenstein, and Germany were in attendance.
+We had an international group, couples from England, Italy, Lichenstein, and Germany were in attendance.
 We all got along very well, easily making conversation as we ate each course.
-While we were eating the salad one of the couples asked Kathrin if we recently got married on the beach.
+While we were eating the salad, one couple asked Kathrin if we recently got married on the beach.
 “And didn’t you wear a pink dress?” she asked.
 With a beaming smile, Kathrin confirmed her memory.
 We were the only couple at the table who had a wedding in the hotel.
 The other couples were honeymooners or were getting married somewhere else on the island.

-Before going back to our room we stopped by Hemant’s studio to check on the photos.
+Before going back to our room, we stopped by Hemant’s studio to check on the photos.
 He had everything organized into a folder but had not edited anything yet.
-Kathrin asked for a couple of photos so we could announce our wedding to friends.
+Kathrin asked for a few photos so we could announce our wedding to friends.
 We picked out 3 and he emailed them to us.
 We also picked out another 40 photos for our wedding-photo package.

 21-22 September, A Relaxing Weekend

-On Saturday the weather was intermittent rain during the day.
+On Saturday, the weather was intermittent rain during the day.
 For our afternoon Kaffee und Kuchen, we had my birthday cake.
-We were able to finish about half of it, and saved the rest for tomorrow.
+We could only finish about half of it and saved the rest for tomorrow.

-By evening time it was quite windy which blew the rain within the bar and restaurant areas.
+By evening time it was quite windy, which blew the rain within the bar and restaurant areas.
 It was just a bit unpleasant for us, however, for one couple it was a disaster.
 This couple got married on Wednesday – the other rainy day during the week.
-They had the ceremony but the wedding photos and the romantic dinner were postponed to today.
+They had the ceremony, but they postponed the wedding photos and the romantic dinner to today.
 We felt so sorry for them.
-The weather grew worse with every passing hour, and now here it was, their time for the photos and dinner and it was stormy weather with wind and rain.
+The weather grew worse with every passing hour, and now here it was, their time for the photos and dinner, and it was stormy weather with wind and rain.

 Sunday morning, as we were walking to the restaurant for breakfast, we saw branches and leaves scattered about.
-The stormy weather went on until about 1am according to one of the staff members.
-The restaurant had to be closed and the tables brought in overnight to protect them from the storm.
+The stormy weather went on until about 1am, according to one of the staff members.
+The restaurant had to be closed, and the tables brought in overnight to protect them from the storm.
 After breakfast, we relaxed around the pool and on the beach and throughout the day rain clouds would come and go, sometimes raining, sometimes just passing by.
-It really wasn’t a disturbance, we were perfectly able to relax and enjoy the day.
+It really wasn’t a disturbance, we could perfectly relax and enjoy the day.
 At around 3pm we went to the balcony for some coffee and cake.
-Without too much effort I was able to finish it.
-About 15 minutes after I set my fork down one of the hotel staff came to our room with another cake.
+Without too much effort, I could finish it.
+About 15 minutes after I set my fork down, one of the hotel staff came to our room with another cake.
 “Honeymoon Cake!” he announced.
-“Wait, are you sure you have the right room, we got married 4 days ago and we had a birthday cake yesterday.”
+“Wait, are you sure you have the right room, we got married 4 days ago, and we had a birthday cake yesterday.”
 “Room 72” he had the right room and said to keep the cake.
 Ugh, at this point I have had my fill of cake.
 Nevertheless, we thanked him and saved it for later.

 23 September - Now Boarding